Skip to main content

 • “The graphics are very polished and the transitions between the worlds are very smooth.”

-• “The graphics are okay, but there are some areas of just walking through uninteresting screens to get from A to B.”
+• “The graphics are ok, there's some areas of just walking through uninteresting screens to get from A to B.”

 • “This game does feel like it has the art style of Ori 1 but significantly cheaper looking.
-For the most part, it looks decent, though a lot of the enemies and spikes, really anything with multiple layers, looked unfinished or unpolished.”
+For the most part, it looks decent, though a lot of the enemies and spikes, really anything with multiple layers looked unfinished or unpolished, a bit too much like everything was in pieces rather than actual objects.”

 • “My biggest issue with this game is honestly the art style.”